The Funding Store logo

 Frequently Asked Questions

-How long does The Funding Store take to show results?
+How does The Funding Store compare to similar companies?

 The Funding Store is best suited for non-traditional or complex borrowers (investors, self-employed, limited documentation) seeking access to diverse lender options through a broker network.
 The primary caveat is limited online verification—there are no third-party reviews or regulatory oversight information visible, so borrowers should independently verify NMLS credentials and request detailed fee disclosures before committing to an application.